kyungjae-lee/engineers-notebook/cpp-programming/operator-overloading.md

           return false;
   }
   ```
-  If declared as a friend of `Mystring`, can access private `str` attribute.
-Otherwise getter function must be used.
+  > If declared as a friend of `Mystring`, it can access a private attribute `str`.
+Otherwise a getter function must be used.
+  >
+  > The code is almost the same as it was for the member version except that now it has an LHS object instead of the `this` pointer.

-  Implementation of `operator+`:
+  Implementation of `operator+` (concatenation):

   ```cpp
   Mystring operator+(const Mystring &lhs, const Mystring &rhs)